Hogwarts Legacy: Accolades

-Impact and future
+Influence and future

-In the month of its release, Hogwarts Legacy became the most successful game in the Wizarding World franchise.
+In its release month, Hogwarts Legacy became the most successful game in the Wizarding World franchise.
 The franchise also experienced a boost in engagement, with a 300% increase in traffic on Wizarding World websites.
 The popularity of Hogwarts Legacy influenced Warner Bros.
 Discovery's strategy for the wider franchise.
 In August 2024, Warner Bros. stated it would plan to develop further Wizarding World games, such as Harry Potter: Quidditch Champions.

 In September 2024, Warner Bros.
 Discovery's Gunnar Wiedenfels stated that a sequel to Hogwarts Legacy would be one of the corporation's primary goals.
-The sequel is planned to be connected with the upcoming Harry Potter reboot television series.
+The sequel is planned to be connected to the upcoming Harry Potter television series.